jthulhu/beans/doc/src/concepts/parser.md

 > Note 1: at step 2., an `Expression` could have been recognised in
 > different places in the partially-recognised input `Expression ADD
 > Expression MULTIPLY Expression`.
 These recognition point are called
 > *handles*.
-There is a very important difference between choose
+There is a very important difference between choosing
-> `Expression ADD Expression` as then handle to perform the
+> `Expression ADD Expression` as the handle to perform the recognition
-> recognition of `Expression`, and choosing `Expression MULTIPLY
+> of `Expression`, and choosing `Expression MULTIPLY Expression`,
-> Expression`, because one would end up with a tree that matches the
+> because in the first case we would end up with a tree that matches
-> parenthesing of `(1+2)*3` and the other `1+(2*3)`.
-If we were to,
+> the parenthesing of `(1+2)*3`; in the second one we would obtain
-> say, evaluate these expression, we wouldn't get the same result.
+> `1+(2*3)`.
+If we were to, say, evaluate these expression, we
-> So, for this grammar, Beans would have to choose between which rule
+> wouldn't get the same result.
+So, for this grammar, Beans would
-> to apply, and this decision is crucial in the result.
-We will see
+> have to choose between which rule to apply, and this decision is
-> later on how to instruct Beans to apply the "good" rule (which, in
+> crucial in the result.
+We will see later on how to instruct Beans to
-> this case, would be the one that leads to parsing as `1+(2*3)`, if
+> apply the "good" rule (which, in this case, would be the one that
-> we want to apply the usual operator precedence).
+> leads to parsing as `1+(2*3)`, if we want to apply the usual
+> operators precedence).

 > Note 2: in this example, we have limited ourselves to recognise the
 > input, not trying to parse it.
 It wouldn't be too hard to expand our